jacubero/aws-architect-associate/docs/cloud.rst

 *The provider’s computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
 There is a sense of location independence in that the customer generally has no control or knowledge over the exact location of the provided resources but may be able to specify location at a higher level of abstraction (e.g., country, state, or datacenter).
 Examples of resources include storage, processing, memory, and network bandwidth.*

 The global infrastructure that supports AWS cloud platform is distributed in several separate geographic areas around the world.
-These areas are called regions which consist of two or more Availability Zones (AZ) - most of the regions have 3 AZs -.
-Currently, these are the following regions:
+These areas are called **regions** which consist of two or more **Availability Zones** (AZ) - most of the regions have 3 AZs.
+Currently, these are the following regions represented by a region code:

 .. csv-table:: AWS Region List
    :file: cloud_d/regions.csv